chef-boneyard/chef-rfc/rfc095-test-kitchen-telemetry.md

 # Use of telemetry in Test Kitchen

-This RFC is a description of Test Kitchen's implementation of <the telemetry RFC, as yet unumbered>, as required in that RFC.
+This RFC is a description of Test Kitchen's implementation of RFC-94, as required in that RFC.

 ## What questions do we hope to answer?